AntonJohansson/StaticMurmur/README.md

 ## Usage

 Copy `StaticMurmur.hpp` and include it in your project, remember to compile with C++17.
-Usage is then pretty straight forward
+Usage is then pretty straight forward, as can be seen in the following example.
 ```c++
 #include "StaticMurmur.hpp"